Estimating average causal effects from patient trajectories: Problem Setup

 We have further access to an observational dataset $\mathcal{D}$, that consists of $N$ independent patient trajectories $\mathcal{D}$ for patients $i \in \{1,\dots,N\}$, \ie, $\mathcal{D} = (\{x_t^{(i)}, a_t^{(i)}, y_{t+1}^{(i)}\}_{t=1}^T)_{i=1}^N$.
 Such patient trajectories are nowadays widely available in electronic health records \cite{Allam.2021}.
 For notation, we use a superscript $(i)$ to refer to patients (we omit it unless needed).

-We build upon the potential outcomes framework \cite{Rubin.1978}, which was extended in \cite{Robins.2000} to the longitudinal setting.
-We denote $Y_{t+1}\left(\bar{a}_{t} \right)$ as the potential outcome, which would have been observed at time $t+1$ if a treatment intervention $\bar{a}_t = (a_1,\dots,a_{t})$ was applied.
+We build upon the potential outcomes framework \cite{Rubin.1978} and denote $Y_{t+1}\left(\bar{a}_{t} \right)$ as the potential outcome, which would have been observed at time $t+1$ if a treatment intervention $\bar{a}_t = (a_1,\dots,a_{t})$ was applied.
 Note that $Y_{t+1}\left(\bar{a}_{t} \right)$ is unobserved if the treatment intervention $\bar{a}_{t}$ does not coincide with the treatment assignments $\bar{A}_t$ in the observational dataset.
 This is also known as the fundamental problem of causal inference \cite{Pearl.2009b}.